Israeleruch/Personal-Website/README.md

 # Personal-Website
-The repository includes the following files for my website:
-1. Academic Cv.
-2. A collection of Python files used for teaching introductory coding.
+The repository includes a collection of Python files used for teaching introductory coding.

 Copyright (c) 2023 Israel Eruchimovitch